Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Mexican fan palm is a fast-growing palm suitable for growing in Florida.
 This elegant, slender palm tree features a small rounded crown of rich green palmate leaves sitting on a tall columnar trunk.
 The popular Florida palms grow 40 to 80 ft.
 (12 – 24 m) tall.

 An unusual feature of the Mexican fan palm is that its dead leaves do not fall off.
 Instead, they fold down along the trunk, creating a dense skirt.
-However, the top half of taller Mexican fan palms are smooth rather than rough, like the base section caused by leaf scars.
+However, the top half of a taller Mexican fan trunk is smooth rather than rough, like the base section caused by leaf scars.

 Florida Palm Tree Identification: The characteristic features of the Mexican fan palm are its crown of huge rich green palmate fronds growing on an erect, slender stem, and the shaggy appearance of the trunk’s lower section.